-The optoelectronic industry is one of Taiwan’s important technological industry developments, and it is included in many daily visible technological products.
+The optoelectronic industry is one of Taiwan’s important technological industry development industries, and includes many daily visible technological products.
 For example, a smartphone with more than one hand includes LED flash lighting, solar chargers, display panels, and touch panels.
-Control panels, optical lenses, image sensors, surface-emitting lasers, infrared sensors, laser focus sensors, and other upstream optoelectronic related products, as well as LiDAR technology in self-driving cars, so optoelectronic related products can be said to be various cutting-edge key components that are indispensable in technology products.
+Control panels, optical lenses, image sensors, surface-emitting lasers, infrared sensors, laser focus sensors, and other upstream optoelectronic related products, as well as LiDAR technology in self-driving cars, are all optoelectronic related products that are cutting-edge, key components that are indispensable in technology products.

 When talking about Taiwan’s optoelectronics industry in the past, it used to have a promising market prospect.
 The two-trillion dual-star project, which was promoted by the government, included the semiconductor industry and the optoelectronics industry.
-However, the photovoltaic industry that most people recognize is still in the LCD panel industry, LED lighting industry, and PV solar photovoltaic.
-Despite the development and transformation of the industry, the market landscape has also changed due to competition, and Taiwan's optoelectronics industry is also facing the key to transformation.
+However, the photovoltaic industry that most people recognize is still in the LCD panel industry, LED lighting industry, and PV solar photovoltaic industry.
+Despite the development and transformation of the industry, the market landscape has also changed due to competition, and Taiwan's optoelectronics industry is also facing key transformations.

 Choose the right market and industry